Skip to main content Skip to search Skip to main navigation

 • Developing endurance and concentration

-The different tasks to be learned are generally developed in parallel.
+The different skills are generally developed in parallel.
 For instance, on a training day focused on boat handling, if practice races are held at the end of the day, then not only is boat handling practiced, but the learned techniques are also applied in competitive situations.
 The practice race can then be analyzed both in terms of boat-handling skills and strategic decisions, meaning both can be addressed simultaneously.
 And, of course, before heading out, the equipment setup offers daily opportunities for routine building.

 So, each aspect must be learned in its own time, with some overlap, progressing step by step.